Echenique0702/adello.github.io/_posts/2019-02-14-Viewability.md

 mraid.isViewable()
 ```

 to know, whether the ad is currently visible or not.
 But since we need not only to know, if the ad unit is viewable, but also for how long, we need to monitor its status.
-Instead of calling the upper function every couple of milliseconds, we make use viewable change event, specified in MRAID:
+Instead of calling the upper function every couple of milliseconds, we make use of the viewable change event, specified in MRAID:

 ```javascript
 var mraidEvent = mraid.EventType ? (mraid.EventType.VIEWABLE_CHANGE || 'viewableChange') : 'viewableChange';